 GIS as a tool to address large, multifaceted planning problems.
 Prerequisites: a combination of GPH 373 (or 598) and PAF 591 and PUP 322 or only instructor approval.

 PUP 580 Practicum.
 (1-12)

+- Topics may include the following:

-Capstone Studio/Workshop.
+- Capstone Studio/Workshop.
 (5)

-Comprehensive planning workshop dealing with real community problems.
+- Comprehensive planning workshop dealing with real community problems.
 Focuses on integrative real-world planning applications culminating in a professional report.

 PUP 584 Internship.
 (3)